top of page

 The purpose of the Alamosa Mosquito Control District is to use economic and enviromentally responsible practices while suppressing larval and adult mosquito populations within The District's boundaries.
 We have created this website to provide general mosquito management information, our control strategies, and services we provide.
 We invite you to navigate through this website and to contact us with any questions, comments or mosquito issues that are of concern.

-The 2023 Operational Season is winding down!
+The 2024 Operational Season is around the corner!

 *Important News/Updates